MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

 - response

-  The response for the caller.
+  The response to the caller.

 - response_size